umbraco/Umbraco.Headless.Backoffice.Bridge/docs/interfaces/pickers_media.MediaPickerConfig.md

 • `Optional` **onlyImages**: `Boolean`

-Specifies wether or not only images can be selected.
+Specifies whether or not only images can be selected.

 #### Defined in